 Along with ODSP being accepted as a form of income to apply for cash advance loans, employment insurance benefits also qualify.
 Canadian lenders will be able to lend you money to cover expenses while you get through this period.

 The Government of Ontario has one more social assistance program called Ontario Works.
-The Ministry of Children, Community, and Social Services manages both programs, and while they both help people with disabilities, there are some significant differences between them.
+The Office of Children, Community, and Social Services manages both programs, and while they both help people with disabilities, there are some significant differences between them.

 Ontario Works is designed to help people who struggle with their living expenses, whether they have a disability or not.
 Just like ODSP, it helps these people cover the essential costs, offers health benefits, and helps them find a job.
 If you are eligible, you can receive up to $733 per month for basic living costs and shelter, but you can get additional amounts for family members.